 Her thirty year career working with costume spans many genres and periods.
 Whatever the brief, it’s the textiles that informs her work and influences the way she styles the character.
 It’s this ingrained passion for textiles allied to a love of travel and adventure that brought her to discover the handloom tradition of South India and want to to share it with other textile lovers.

-A chance encounter with a small handloom workshop in North Kerala on my first trip to India in 2014 originally fired my interest in hand made textiles.
-From the first sound of the gentle click-clack of the looms from the lane outside, to the wonder at the skill and speed of the master weavers, I was hooked on these beautiful hand-crafted textiles.
-After more research, I learnt that the skills of hand spinning and weaving and natural dyeing have been seriously undervalued in India until quite recently.
-They’ve been looked down on as relics of a bygone age that have no place in one of the world’s fastest growing economies.
-The master weavers have barely survived with subsistence pay and poor working conditions.
+A chance encounter with a small handloom workshop in North Kerala on her first trip to India originally fired Sally’s interest in hand woven textiles.
+From the first sound of the gentle click-clack of the looms from the lane outside, to the skill and speed of the weavers, she was hooked.

 Through subsequent explorations to track down textile artisans on her frequent research trips, Sally connected with many talented and skilled artisans and became passionate about sharing the beauty and integrity of their work with others.

 Hand loom weaving in India is under threat of extinction due to mass production of textiles outpricing hand made slow fabrics.
 But the demand for sustainability globally opens a window of opportunity to revive hand loom in India.
 However, it can only happen if a premium price is achieved for the unique and special fabric that’s created to give the weavers a living wage, by widening its appeal and creating new markets for the product.